 Category II: student identifier (non-Social Security Number), address, e-mail address, and telephone number

 Please consider carefully the consequences of a decision to withhold directory information.
-A non-disclosure block with call for University of Cincinnati not to release any or all of your “directory information”.
+A non-disclosure block will call for University of Cincinnati not to release any or all of your “directory information”.
 Thus, University of Cincinnati will deny any future requests for such information submitted by non-institutional third persons or organizations.
 University of Cincinnati will honor your request to withhold directory information but cannot assume responsibility to contact you for subsequent permission to release this information.
 Regardless of the effect upon you, the University assumes no liability as a result of honoring your instructions that such information be withheld.
 University of Cincinnati will honor requests for the non-disclosure of directory information until the student rescinds the request in writing (or by the form) to the UC Registrar’s Office.